-- For this model additional ventilation is not normally required in the room that the fire is fitted.
-However, if spillage is detected during spillage test additional ventilation may be required.
+- 1. For this model a minimum of 100cm2 of ventilation is required in the room that the fire is fitted.
 In GB reference should be made to BS 5871:Part 3, and in IE, reference should be made to the current edition of I.S.813 which makes clear the conditions that must be met to demonstrate that sufficient ventilation is available. - 2.
 Any purpose provided ventilation must be checked periodically to ensure it is free from obstructions. - 3.
 When fitting the fire in Northern Ireland (NI), purpose provided ventilation must be provided in accordance with the rules in force. - 4.
 In other EC countries equivalent rules in force must be used.